-Another thing you need to when raising non-materialistic children is look at yourself.
+Another thing you need to when raising non-materialistic children is to look at yourself.
 If mom and dad do nothing but shop and buy things for themselves, what sort of example is that setting for your kids?

 Kids learn many habits through their parents.
 If you believe you need the latest and greatest electronic, your kids will follow suit.
 Be the example for your kids.

-4. Expose them to those in need
+4. Expose children to those in need

 5. Teach them about money